 It’s a wonderful wildlife watching experience and one of the top things to see in Tasmania.

-Go Hiking in the Mount William National Park
+Go Hiking in Mount William National Park

-The park is home to numerous hiking trails with the 1.5-hour return walk to the highest point, Mount William, offering some amazing views.
+The national park is home to numerous hiking trails with the 1.5-hour return walk to the highest point, Mount William, offering some amazing views.

 Aside from hiking, there are opportunities to spot wildlife, surf and dive.